Student Charter

 What does the programme committee do?

 Every study programme (or group of study programmes) has a programme committee consisting of lecturers and students in that department.
-The programme committee advises the Faculty Board about the content of the Education and Examination Regulations and conducts an annual assessment of the manner in which those regulations are enforced.
+The programme committee advises the faculty's Executive Board about the content of the Education and Examinations Regulations and conducts an annual assessment of the manner in which those regulations are enforced.
 The programme committee may issue solicited or unsolicited advice to the dean and the director of the educational institute concerned on all matters relating to education within the study programme.
 The role of the programme committee at Radboud University deviates from the role of the programme committee according to the WHW.
 These deviations have been documented in the Structure Regulations.

 What is the role of the student member of the Examination Appeals Board?